reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 #### Option 1: Reset uncontrolled component with a `key`

-One approach would be to use a special React prop called `key`.
+One approach would be to use a special React attribute called `key`.
 React uses this property to decide whether to [_update_ a component instance or _create_ a new one](/docs/reconciliation.html#keys).
 In our case, we could use an attribute like a user id to recreate the email input any time a new user is selected.
 Each time the `EmailInput` is recreated, it will "reset" its state to the value specified by the `defaultEmail` prop.

 ```js
 <EmailInput